I’m looking for a DJ…

 - Is their site organized or is it messy and hard to follow?
 This might say a little something about being able to coordinate your event in an organized fashion.

 - Do they use social media?
-Look at their facebook pages and see what others say about them.
+Look at their facebook pages and twitter posts to see what others say about them.
 What does their online presence look like?

 2. Ask these questions during your interview/consultation: